Chicago police charge teen with murder for deadly Hegewisch shooting of beloved grandmother

 RELATED: Chicago police release photos of suspects in Hegewisch shooting that killed beloved grandmother

-The suspects appear to be men, who were both wearing masks at the time.
+The suspects were both wearing masks at the time.
 One was in all white clothing, and the other was in all black clothing.

 Though Ruzich had retired from the Department of Streets and Sanitation, she worked part-time because she loved to stay busy.
 Her boss said she was a dedicated employee and a hard worker.